Azure Disk Encryption for IaaS VMs FAQ

 For deployment scenarios like Azure Resource Manager (ARM), where you have a need to deploy Azure disk encryption extension for Linux VM to enable encryption on your Linux IaaS VM, you must use the Azure disk encryption production supported extension "Microsoft.Azure.Security.AzureDiskEncryptionForLinux".

 Can I apply Azure Disk Encryption on my custom Linux image?

-You cannot apply Azure Disk Encryption on your custom Linux image.
-We support only the gallery Linux images for the supported distributions called out previously.
-We do not currently support custom Linux images.
+You can't apply Azure Disk Encryption on your custom Linux image.
+Only the gallery Linux images for the supported distributions called out previously are supported.
+Custom Linux images aren't currently supported.

 Can I apply updates to a Linux Red Hat VM that uses the yum update?

-Yes, you can perform an update or patch a Red Hat Linux VM.
-For more information, see Applying updates to an encrypted Azure IaaS Red Hat VM by using the yum update.
+Yes, you can perform a yum update on a Red Hat Linux VM.
+For more information, see Linux package management behind a firewall.

 What is the recommended Azure disk encryption workflow for Linux?

 The following workflow is recommended to have the best results on Linux: